emacs-eaf/emacs-application-framework/README.md

 ### EAF is (currently) Linux/Windows only.
 Why?
 1. Qt5's QGraphicsScene technology does not work on MacOS.
+2. Cross-process reparent does not work on MacOS.

 If you've figure them out, PRs are always welcome!